RockHoward/radguild/Roadmap.md

 2. Begin work on the development roadmap for the RadGuild DAO.

-3. Organize and conduct first quarterky Member's Round Table.
+3. Organize and conduct first quarterly Member's Round Table.

 4.Develop marketing plan to raise awareness about Guild blueprints.